top of page

 Individual support regarding everyday life, behavior and relationships

-Every dog and every life situation brings its own unique questions.
-On this page you will find the central themes of my work, which repeatedly arise in the everyday lives of people and their dogs.
+Every dog and every life situation comes with its own questions and challenges.
+On this page, you will find the main areas of my work, topics that regularly arise in everyday life between dogs and their people.

-The process always begins with a personal conversation, on the basis of which we jointly determine the appropriate next step.
+The process always begins with a personal consultation, which forms the basis for deciding together on the most appropriate next steps.

 Internal states can be recognized by behavior